 Jack Russells can be a great blessing and you should think about getting a dog if you haven’t already.
 Having a dog is an excellent way for you to get out of your house and be more active.
 At the same time, dogs can be very hard work, especially if they are barking constantly.

-If they are barking all the time it can become very annoying and it will not only disrupt your life, but the neighbours too.
+If they are barking all the time it can become very annoying and it will not only disrupt your life but the neighbors too.

 Hopefully, the tips mentioned above will help you to stop your Jack Russell from barking.